Dismiss Notice

 Now that we have gained a reasonable measure of situational awareness on what happened along the stretch of the canal between Wulpen en Nieuport, the next logical step would be to start discussing the combats between Furnes and Nieuport.
 This may prove to be, however, somewhat more delicate than I initially had anticipated...

 Having done some preliminary research in order to create a decent baseline to fuel future discussions, I found that not many British historians dared tackling the subject head-on.
 I also soon realised why.
 It would seem that, along this stretch, the Germans managed to cross the canal, break the line and establish a bridgehead.
 It is also suggested that some elements defending the canal 'withdrew without orders'.
 A source even uses the terms 'packed up' and 'bolted'.
-Bearing in mind the legendary British gift to 'weaponise' understatement, this quite disturbed me.
+Bearing in mind the legendary British talent to 'weaponise' understatement, this quite disturbed me.
 I also was quite unsettled to learn that, apparently, some retreating men seem to have been shot by their own side...
 All this even made me wonder if the sources I consulted so far were trustworthy.

-While searching amongst other thread on this forum, except for an 2/Grenadier Guard war diary extract date May 31st 1940, I found nothing of consequence.
+While searching amongst other threads on this forum, except for an 2/Grenadier Guard war diary extract date May 31st 1940, I found nothing of consequence.
 Perhaps I didn't use the proper search parameters?
 As the (few) sources I consulted so far are exclusively British, I would be interested as to the German side of the story.
 I also lack several British war diaries that may perhaps provide some additional insights.
 Unfortunately, to my knowledge, there are no local (Belgian) accounts of what happened.

 Though I'd like to dig deeper, I don't want to reopen old wounds nor do I want to stigmatise anyone.